SpaceX launches Starship on highest test flight, crash-lands

 CAPE CANAVERAL, Fla.
 (AP) — SpaceX launched its shiny, bullet-shaped, straight-out-of-science fiction Starship several miles into the air from a remote corner of Texas on Wednesday, but the 6 1/2-minute test flight ended in an explosive fireball at touchdown.

 It was the highest and most elaborate flight yet for the rocketship that Elon Musk says could carry people to Mars in as little as six years.
-Despite the catastrophic end, he was thrilled.
+Despite the catastrophic finale, he was thrilled.

 “Mars, here we come!!” he tweeted.